+Gross written premium has fallen by 70% from USD 5,012 million in 2017 to USD 1,492 million in 2018 driven mainly by the portfolio restructure.

-SGLRI has grown by 10% in gross written premiums to USD 4,747 million in 2016.
-SGLRI has increased its new business premiums from new clients and with existing clients in all three regions and across all three product lines.
-Growth was recognized in the Protection product line in Americas, in the Financial Solutions product line in Asia Pacific and in the Longevity product line in EMEA.
+SGLRI has increased its new business premium from new clients and with existing clients across protection and financial solutions.
+Growth was recognized in the Protection product line in EMEA, in the Financial Solutions product line in Asia Pacific.